MMM-ATM/.github/doc/TestDriver.md

 Please view the `test/testmmm.f90` file directly for more information on the verificaitons and calculations mentioned in this section.

-> TODO: Test that optional variable calculations still works as described.

 ## Running Sample Input Files